-People work in management jobs at many different levels in an organization.
-You may qualify for a management level job, but you will need to understand the different management levels.
-The duties and responsibilities vary at each of these management levels.
-The number of levels depends on the size, culture, industry, and stage of development of the company.
-Listed below are some of the management levels common in US business
+The duties and responsibilities vary at each of these management levels, and the number of levels depends on the size, culture, industry, and stage of development of the company.
+Listed below are some of the management levels common in U.S. businesses, in ascending order.

-For many people, their first management level job is as a supervisor.
-The supervisor is a first level management job.
+For many people, their first management-level job is as a supervisor.
+The supervisor is a first-level management job.
 This individual is responsible for a small group of people, usually doing the same job or very similar jobs.
 Typically the supervisor has significant experience doing the work of the individuals they supervise.
 The supervisor usually handles work assignments, timekeeping and problem-solving.
-He or she is responsible for quality, motivation, and training.
-The individual at this management level usually has very little discretion he or she usually reports to a manager.
+They are responsible for quality, motivation, and training.
+The individual at this management level usually has very little discretion or decision-making responsibility, and they usually report to a manager.

-Some people do not consider project management a management level.
-That's why project managers usually do not attend managers’ meetings.
+Some people do not consider project management as a management level, and project managers usually do not attend managers’ meetings.
 However, they perform many of the same functions as other managers.
-In several industries is a common first management job.
+In several industries, this is a common first management job.
 A project manager does not have direct/line responsibility for the employees assigned to the project.

-A manager may be a first level manager who supervises employees directly or a second level manager who manages supervisors.
+A manager may be a first-level manager who supervises employees directly or a second-level manager who manages supervisors.
 The size of the company usually determines which.
-The duties and responsibilities of a first line manager are similar to those of a supervisor although the manager generally has more personnel responsibility, more HR responsibility, and more discretion.
+The duties and responsibilities of a first-line manager are similar to those of a supervisor although the manager generally has more responsibility for personnel, more HR responsibility, and more discretion.
 He or she usually supervises a small group of employees doing the same or similar work.
-The manager usually has approximately 1 to 3 years of experience.
+The manager usually has a minimum of one to four years of experience.
 Managers typically report to senior managers, directors, vice presidents, or owners.

 Other Management Levels